 “If penicillin can cure those that are ill, Spanish Sherry can bring the dead back to life.” -Sir Alexander Fleming, Nobel Prize winner & inventor of penicillin

 Well if that’s the case, we definitely need to hear more.
-We sat down with Mark Sotelino, General Manager of Cafe Ba-Ba-Ba-Reeba! – Chicago’s original Spanish tapas bar – to get the scoop on this fortified wine.
-Popular for both sipping and mixing, here’s a look at what you need to know about Sherry including ideas for how to make delicious cocktails with it, like a Sherry Old Fashioned or Cafe Ba-Ba-Reeba!’s Sherry Tart.
+We sat down with Mark Sotelino, Managing Partner of Cafe Ba-Ba-Ba-Reeba! – Chicago’s original Spanish tapas bar – to get the scoop on this fortified wine.
+Popular for both sipping and mixing, here’s a look at what you need to know about Sherry including ideas for how to make delicious cocktails with it, like a Sherry Old Fashioned or Cafe Ba-Ba-Reeba!’s new El Rebujito.

 Did you know…

 Sherry is a fortified wine, meaning that it’s made with white grapes and fortified in barrels with a distilled grape spirit.
 Dry sherry is made with a grape called Palomino, and Sweet Sherries are typically made with Pedro Ximénez or Moscatel.
 There are about ten different styles of sherry that differ in sweetness and dryness pending how long it has been oxidized.

 All Sherry is made in the same region of southwest Spain, near a town called Jerez de la Frontera in Andalusia.
 There is no such thing as Sherry from outside of Jerez, just like there is no true Champagne outside of Champagne, France.